WeatherLab/fsodoc/source/tutorial/index.rst

 -  :doc:`Conclusion <conclusion>`, which will give you some pointers on further reading and other resources.

-Enjoy your exploration of the CodeIgniter framework.
+Enjoy your exploration of the FSO framework.

 .. toctree::
 	:hidden: